rand00/mirage_hands-on/unikernels/visualizing_connections/README.md

 * When compiled, see unikernel parameters with `./visualizing_connections_unikernel --help` and the following `socat` usage section.
 * Read (and modify) the source!
+  * The source files are:
+    * `config.ml`: The place where you specify which packages, parameters and keys the unikernel depends on.
+    * `unikernel.ml`: The entry to the unikernel, containing the Main functor parametrized by the modules specified in `config.ml`.
+    * `frontpage.ml`: A module containing a function for generating the type-safe html for the front-page served by your unikernel on port `8080`.
+    * `parse.ml`: Parsing of the commands written to the tcp-socket served at port `4040`.
+    * `types.ml`: The types for e.g. messages - some of these derive
+      s-expression readers/writers for easy transmission of ocaml values.

 ## Socat usage